hakirot/d07f1135/README.md

 # backup-configs

-Backup and sync my configs across archlinux installs.
+Backup and sync my configs across arch linux installs.
 Want to backup a new config file from the home dir?
-Throw it in the repo and run getConfs.py.
+Just toss it in the repo, and commit the new file.
+It will now be tracked until it is removed.
 Simple.